 As we look to the next five years, what are the key priorities or challenges you want to focus on addressing?

 We’ve seen a lot of Indigenous faculty and staff hired, and we want to see more.
 We want people to not be the only Indigenous staff in their department.
 We want there to be spaces – indoor and outdoor – that are dedicated, intentional Indigenous spaces.
-Making spaces that benefit all students, but also ensure that Indigenous students see themselves here, have amazing experiences here, get to work with Indigenous researchers, and participate in work.
+Making spaces that benefit all students, but also ensure that Indigenous students see themselves here, have amazing experiences here, get to work with Indigenous researchers, and participate in really important work.